-Laser vision correction is now in its second decade of helping patients reduce or eliminate their dependence on glasses and contact lenses.
+Laser vision correction is now in its third decade of helping patients reduce or eliminate their dependence on glasses and contact lenses.
 As testimony to its life-changing benefits, thousands of ophthalmologists and optometrists around the world have become so impressed with the results of laser vision correction that over one million procedures are now performed each year.
 At Bond Eye Associates our patients continuously tell us they appreciate our commitment to being on the cutting edge of this exciting technology.

 Laser Vision Correction at Bond Eye Associates